dukeofharen/httplaceholder/README.md

 # Todo
 - Make application "really" cross platform (Ubuntu and other Linux distributions, Mac etc.)
 - Let HttPlaceholder run on IIS (already possible as reverse proxy, but IIS has native .NET Core support).
+- The REST API doesn't persist stubs right now; everything is in memory at the moment.
+Persistency on disk or in a database should be added.
+- There's no way to add custom condition checkers or response writers yet.